Families and Caregivers

 Approximately half of all lifetime cases of mental health disorders begin by the age of 14, and three-quarters by the age of 24.
 Research demonstrates that increasing our understanding of mental health, the development of coping strategies and early intervention can be reduce the troublesome effects of mental health conditions and support positive youth development.

 Mental health education aligns with existing health standards and focuses on three key areas:

-● Resource Management – when to ask for help for self and others, where or who to ask for help and how to ask for help.
+- Resource Management – includes when and how to ask for help for self and others.